 You must analyse your requirements first and then land on a wise choice.
 RAM is not that expensive and is the easiest component to upgrade on your devices.

-As they say the more the better!
+As they say, the more, the better!
 But, in a nutshell, if you are a gamer, 32 GB is enough for you.
-Or if you are a regular audience of several web platforms like Netflix, Prime video, etc, then you can choose 16 GB of RAM!
+Or, if you are a regular audience of several web platforms like Netflix, Prime Video, etc., you can choose 16 GB of RAM!

 We hope that this article helps you to understand the concept of RAM and sort out your ambiguities.